EAISI/discover-projects/ames-housing/README.md

 a.
 Estimate a Linear Regression model, see sklearn's [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html).

 b.
+Build a pipeline including imputation, encoding, scaling, and modelling - see sklearn's [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+Estimate a Linear Regression model based on `Neighborhood` and three numerical features of your choice.
+Tip: use sklearn's [ColumnTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html) to apply different preprocessing steps to numerical and categorical features (imputation + scaling vs. imputation + one-hot encoding).
+This pipeline will be used on Day 6 of the Introduction program (Deployment).

+c.
 Estimate a LASSO model, see sklearn's [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html) and [LassoCV](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html).

-c.
+d.
 Estimate a kNN model, see sklearn's [Nearest Neighbors](https://scikit-learn.org/stable/modules/neighbors.html).

 ## Exercise 6 - Assess which model performs best

 ### Evaluation

 The performance metric for the prediction model should be the Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sale price.
 This makes it the Root-Mean-Squared-Log-Error (RMSLE).
 By plotting a histogram of the sale price you will understand why the logarithm is recommended.